 Festival Foods is partnering with packaged goods marketing agency Acosta to provide a $5,000 donation to two Wisconsin veterans organizations.

-“Our service members and veterans need our support as they return home to reclaim their lives.
-It is important that we support not only these fine women and men but their families as well,” said Amy Fulin, a team member of Acosta and Heart For The Brave, a charitable program that supports veterans and organizations that support veterans.
+“Our service members and veterans need our support as they return home.
+It is important that we support not only these fine women and men but their families as well,” said Jim Schmidt, a team member of Acosta and the Heart For The Brave campaign, a charitable program that supports veterans and organizations that support veterans.

 “We are proud to be a part of a campaign in which great brands and companies align to make a difference for local veterans and military families.”

 “We are honored to join this effort to help boost support to local organizations that provide housing assistance, job training and so many more crucial programming and services to Wisconsin veterans,” said Mark Skogen, president and CEO of Festival Foods.